RediSearch/RediSearch/docs/design/indexing.md

 ## Components

 * `Document` - this contains the actual document and its fields.
-* `RSAddDocumentCtx` - this is the per-document state that is used while it is being indexed.
+* `AddDocumentCtx` - this is the per-document state that is used while it is being indexed.
 The state is discarded once complete
 * `ForwardIndex` - contains terms found in the document.
 The forward index is used to write the `InvertedIndex` (later on)